Davide-666/WQU-MScFE-Capstone/README.md

 ***

-## Repository Structure & How to Run
+## Application Structure & How to Run

-The main deliverable is contained within a single executable notebook.
+The application is contained within a single executable notebook.

-### File Structure
+### Deliverales Structure

 * `M7 - Final_project.ipynb`: The core code, including data fetching, model implementations (Markowitz, ML, DL, PPO, Ensemble), backtesting, and visualization logic.
 * `M7 - Final report.pdf`: The full academic report detailing the methodology, theoretical framework, and results.
 * `M7 - Solution Design Document.pdf`: The architectural overview and design choices for the project.

-### Prerequisites
+* `M7 - Presentation` folder: Folder containing the presentation of the project.

 The project is built using **Python 3.8+**.
 Key dependencies include: